Smoking and COVID-19

 What You Should Know About Smoking and COVID-19

 Coronaviruses are a large family of viruses that can cause illness in people.
 Human coronaviruses are not new — they are common throughout the world and typically cause mild to moderate illnesses.
 The novel coronavirus, or COVID-19, is a respiratory virus first identified in December 2019.
 COVID-19 is not the most contagious of the coronavirus family, but what makes it so dangerous is that no one is immune.
 SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome) are much more contagious but can be controlled through vaccinations.

 Vaping and COVID-19

 New research suggests vaping affects lung health, decreases the body’s ability to respond to infection, and increases the severity of lung diseases.
 E-cigarette users are likely at an increased risk of developing more severe complications if they contract COVID-19 than people who do not vape.
-Young adults who vape are five times more likely to receive a positive COVID-19 diagnosis compared to their non-vaping peers.
+Recent research suggests young adults who vape are five times more likely to receive a positive COVID-19 diagnosis compared to their non-vaping peers.
 While research into e-cigarettes and their effects on lung health continues, the safest option to prevent serious risks is to stop use of all e-cigarettes.